Dadd-E/Ntokzin-Profile/README.md

 - 🌍 I'm based in Tshwane
 - ✉️ You can contact me at [jin-torashi1243@proton.me](mailto:jin-torashi1243@proton.me)
-- 🧠 I'm learning Python
+- 🧠 I'm willing to learn and train myself
 - ⚡ I'm in high school

 ### **Skills**